ORTHOPAEDIC APPOINTMENT PREP

-Please read over the following orthopaedic appointment preparation tips to become familiar with our policies and procedures before coming in for your next appointment.
+In preparation for your orthopedic appointment at any of our Cary Orthopaedics’ locations, please read over the following preparation tips to become familiar with our policies and procedures.
 For any questions, on these or other orthopaedic appointment preparation procedures, please contact us at 919-467-4992.

 Important: Arrive 15-30 minutes early for your appointment to fill in a health questionnaire and supply your personal details.
 If you are late, it may not be possible for you to be seen that day in order to avoid inconveniencing other patients.

 For your convenience and to expedite your visit, we encourage you to complete the Patient Information Forms available on this website prior to your scheduled visit and bring them with you.
 If not all the relevant information is available at the time of your appointment, this may cause a delay in your treatment.
 In addition, it may be necessary to repeat a study to complete your evaluation.